History of Iceland

 Icelandic independence

-World War I isolated Iceland, with food shortages and declining living standards a worry, however, the country's competent control of internal affairs and international relations lead to Denmark recognising it as a sovereign state in 1918.
-The occupation of Denmark during Second World War severed communication between the countries, and although Iceland refused British offers of protection against Nazi Germany in order to remain neutral, when the British Army invaded in 1940, there was no resistance.
+World War I isolated Iceland, with food shortages and declining living standards a worry.
+However, the country's competent control of internal affairs and international relations led to Denmark recognising it as a sovereign state in 1918.
+The occupation of Denmark during the Second World War severed communication between the countries, and although Iceland refused British offers of protection against Nazi Germany in order to remain neutral, when the British Army invaded in 1940, there was no resistance.

 Iceland today